 All in all, this is a very safe and effective way to dissolve ozone into water.

-WHY THERE ARE SO MANY BUBBLE DIFFUSERS IN THE INDUSTRY?
+WHY ARE THERE SO MANY BUBBLE DIFFUSERS IN THE INDUSTRY?

 The Venturi Injection System uses the pressure of the water stream in the piping to create suction.
 When applied to this suction port, 85-90% of the ozone gas is instantly dissolved into the water.
-Since we still have this water and un-dissolved gas contained inside the water piping, it can easily be run thru an Ozone Degassing chamber that removes the un-dissolved ozone gas where it can be destroyed.
+Since we still have this water and un-dissolved gas inside the water piping, it can easily be run thru an Ozone Degassing chamber that removes the un-dissolved ozone gas where it can be destroyed.
 The results are 100% dissolved ozonated water going to the washing machine.

 This is an oversimplification of the process.
 But it should get the point across without going into all the hydraulic engineering facts that make this a much more reliable and stable way to dissolve ozone into water.
 The disadvantage of the Venturi Injection System is that it costs more to build this type of system.

 Another reason not to consider the fine bubble diffusion type of technology is the time it takes to build up to concentration.
-Those of you operating commercial laundries know that you never want to fill up a washer with cold water then steam up the temperature to 160 degrees because it takes too long.
+Those of you operating commercial laundries know you never want to fill a washer with cold water and steam up the temperature to 160 degrees because it takes too long.
 I know there are some cases where this is unavoidable.
-But normally you would fill your washer up with your standard hot water usually 130-140 degrees, then add steam injection to raise the temperature in those wash steps where you need a little higher temperature.
+But normally, you would fill your washer up with your standard hot water, usually 130-140 degrees, then add steam injection to raise the temperature in those wash steps where you need a little higher temperature.

 In the fine bubble diffuser, you will notice that the ozone levels never reach above the 0.2 PPM of ozone in the water.
 It is also evident that the higher PH makes it hard for the ozone to overcome when using a Fine Bubble Diffuser.

-I am not stating that the fine bubble diffusion system does not work, or does not clean laundry, but rather, it is nowhere as effective as a properly designed Venturi Injection System.
+I am not stating that the fine bubble diffusion system does not work or does not clean laundry, but rather, it is nowhere as effective as a properly designed Venturi Injection System.
 Results will be more consistent with the Venturi Injection System than a comparable Fine Bubble Diffusion System.